google/data-layer-helper/README.md

 - [License](#license)

-## What is a dataLayer queue?
+## What is a data layer queue?
-A `dataLayer` queue is simply a JavaScript array that lives on a webpage.
+A data layer queue is simply a JavaScript array that lives on a webpage.

 ```html
 <script>